umd-lib/umd-lib-aspace-theme/README.md

 ## Web Analytics

-Web analytics trackers have been integrated into the page application layout.
+The following Web analytics trackers have been integrated into the default page layout.

-Each tracker is activated by specifying the appropriate paramters in the ArchivesSpace "AppConfig" object, for retrieval in the ERB templates.
+Each tracker is activated by specifying the appropriate parameters in the ArchivesSpace "AppConfig" object, for retrieval in the ERB templates.

 The parameters are optional, in that if they are not provided the corresponding tracker will not be added to the layout.

-### Fathom Analytics

-* `AppConfig[:fathom_analytics_data_site]` - The Fathom "data-site" value

 ### Google Analytics